Self-paced

 2. JavaScript logic bugs: Usually undefined or unexpected variable values, wrong logical conditions or flow, and syntax issues.

-3. Rendering with Component frameworks bugs: Dealing with the DOM, React Rendering, etc. Typical errors are not waiting for data to arrive from the back-end leading to undefined variables (too early), too many re-renders, wrong importing or exporting of variables, or not passing the data correctly between components.
+3. Rendering with Component framework bugs: Dealing with the DOM, React Rendering, etc. Typical errors are not waiting for data to arrive from the back-end leading to undefined variables (too early), too many re-renders, wrong importing or exporting of variables, or not passing the data correctly between components.

 4. Integration with the back-end bugs: Fetch and HTTP requests with wrong payload, missing authentication credentials, not interpreting the back-end payload response correctly, or not handling promise exceptions, CORS errors.